Motor Fuel Tax & Carbon Tax

 The tax rates for motor fuel tax and carbon tax vary depending on the type of fuel and if the fuel is clear or coloured (PDF).
 In some cases, the tax rates are also different depending on where you purchase the fuel and how you use it.

-Motor fuel tax applies to fuel sold for use or used to power internal combustion engines (e.g. cars, boats, airplanes, etc.).
+Motor fuel tax applies to fuel sold for use or used to power internal combustion engines (e.g. cars, boats, airplanes, stationary engines etc.) and to propane for any use, unless a specific exemption applies.

 When the tax is charged on clear gasoline and clear diesel fuel there are also dedicated taxes (PDF) added to the tax that apply in certain regions of the province and go to: